Taiwan’s 2025 mortgage policy update: What foreign buyers need to know

 • Start preparing early: Stricter policies mean you’ll need more time to gather documents and navigate approvals.

-• Plan for a larger down payment: Lower LTVs and no grace period mean you’ll need stable cash flow upfront.
+• Plan for a larger down payment: Lower LTVs and limited or no grace periods mean buyers of additional properties will need to be financially prepared.

 • Shop around: Different banks have different policies and tolerance levels for foreign buyers.